Skip to Content

 The pioneer creators of the mighty German Shepherd spent more than a quarter of a century refining the breed.
 Von Stephanitz also co-founded the global GSD club.

 While the original German Shepherd was bred to herd sheep, today’s German Shepherd is famous as a K-9 dog in military and police units, thanks to its intelligence, agility, and speed.
-I’m proud to say I had the pleasure of working with the brave and loyal police GSDs in my 30 years as a Police Officer.

-Because they are originally a German breed, these beloved shepherds suffered anti-German sentiments in the world war era, which saw the breed change its name to Alsatian in Britain.
+Because they are originally a German breed, these beloved shepherds suffered anti-German sentiments in the World War era, which saw the breed change its name to Alsatian in Britain.

 In the US, German Shepherds were registered as a breed by the AKC in 1908.
 The dogs rapidly rose to fame in the 1900s, especially for their use in movies like Rin-Tin-Tin.

-For years now, German Shepherds have remained among the top 5 breeds on the AKC’s most popular dog breeds list.
+For years, German Shepherds have remained among the top 5 breeds on the AKC’s most popular dog breeds list.
 They are overall good family dogs that form an unbreakable bond with their owners.

 Great Pyrenees